pengutronix/genimage/README.rst

 :tar:		path to the tar program (default tar)
 :tune2fs:	path to the tune2fs program (default tune2fs)
 :ubinize:	path to the ubinize program (default ubinize)
+:fiptool:	path to the fiptool utility (default fiptool)

 Include Configurations Fragments